-11 Project 🞑

 - Tell students that they are going to research and prepare a poster about Olympic events. - Write Summer Olympics on the board and elicit sports and events from students.
-List them on the board. - Have students open their books on page 24 and read through the list of sports and events at the top. - Organize students in groups and have them read the directions for 1 and circle the events that they are familiar with. - Have students move around the classroom to find out about sports/ events that they are unfamiliar with from other students.
-Encourage them to ask questions and make notes of new information. - Here is a list of sports that your students might need help defining: - Archery: the sport of shooting arrows from a bow Athletics: track and field sports [running, jumping] Badminton: a game, similar to tennis, but played with a shuttlecock (small feathered object). - Fencing: a sport of armed combat using bladed weapons - Field hockey: a sport in which a team of players attempts to score goals by hitting, pushing or flicking a ball into an opposing team's goal using sticks. - Gymnastics: a sport involving performance of exercises requiring physical strength, flexibility, agility, coordination, balance, grace - Handball: a sport in which two teams of seven players each pass a ball to throw it into the goal of the other team.
-The team with the most goals after two periods of 30 minutes - Pentathlon: a sport contest that includes five events: pistol shooting, fencing, freestyle swimming, show jumping and a 3 km cross-country run. - Triathlon: a multi-sport event involving the completion of swimming, cycling and running in an immediate succession over various distances - Read the directions for 2.
+List them on the board. - Have students open their books on page 32 and read through the list of sports and events at the top. - Organize students in groups and have them read the directions for 1 and circle the events that they are familiar with. - Have students move around the classroom to find out about sports/ events that they are unfamiliar with from other students.
+Encourage them to ask questions and make notes of new information. - Here is a list of sports that your students might need help defining:

+Archery: the sport of shooting arrows from a bow Athletics: track and field sports [running, jumping] Badminton: a game, similar to tennis, but played with a shuttlecock (small feathered object).

+Fencing: a sport of armed combat using bladed weapons

+Field hockey: a sport in which a team of players attempts to score goals by hitting, pushing or flicking a ball into an opposing team's goal using sticks.

+Gymnastics: a sport involving performance of exercises requiring physical strength, flexibility, agility, coordination, balance, grace

+Handball: a sport in which two teams of seven players each pass a ball to throw it into the goal of the other team.
+The team with the most goals wins after two periods of 30 minutes

+Pentathlon: a sport contest that includes five events: pistol shooting, fencing, freestyle swimming, show jumping and a 3 km cross-country run.

+Triathlon: a multi-sport event involving the completion of swimming, cycling and running in an immediate succession over various distances

+- Read the directions for 2.
 Have students work in pairs or groups to find out which sports/events are the most popular.
 Tell groups or pairs to move around and interview their classmates in order to find out. - Have groups/pairs reform and collate their information.
 Call on a student from each group/pair to report the group results. - Have students choose two sports/ events to research.
 Go through the chart in class and elicit examples from students.
 For example.
-History: the pentathlon was first introduced in Ancient Greece at the Ancient Olympic Games.
+History: the pentathlon was first

-- Have students research, collect information and make notes.
+- introduced in Ancient Greece at the Ancient Olympic - Have students research, collect information and make notes.
 Check to make sure that they are focusing on their chosen events and making notes. - Remind them to assign tasks to different members of the group in order to make the best use of time and resources.
 For example making artistically talented members of the group responsible for design and illustration, etc. - If students have access to a library and/or the internet, you could aim to complete this and do the presentation on the same day.
-If not, they will have to organize themselves carefully to share tasks and do their research and data collection individidually, then coordinate and present as a group. - Give groups time to organize themselves and share the tasks that need to be completed among members of the group.
-Let students work on their presentations. - Circulate and monitor and/or help when necessary. - If there is access to the internet in the classroom or in the library, encourage students to use it in order to access information, and download pictures. - When the tasks have been completed, ask groups to coordinate all their work and work on the actual poster presentation both in terms of staging and materials.
-Circulate and make sure that students are using visuals with captions and/or short texts. - Have groups do a trial run, before they present their poster in class. - Have groups present for the class on the same or a different day.
-Encourage them to involve as many members of their group as possible in the presentations.
+If not, they will have to organize themselves carefully to share tasks and do their research and data collection individually, then coordinate and present as a group. - Give groups time to organize themselves and share the tasks that need to be completed among members of the group. - If there is access to the internet in the classroom or in the library, encourage students to use it in order to access information, and download pictures. - Ask groups to coordinate all their work and work on the actual poster presentation both in terms of staging and materials.
+Make sure that students are using visuals with captions and/or short texts. - Have groups present for the class on the same or a different day.